 Avoid spider mites using horticultural oils, insecticidal soap, or biological control measures such as predatory mites.
 Most spider mite infestations won’t cause severe harm to clematis vines as long as the insects are kept in check.

 Whiteflies are closely related to aphids and also suck sap from plants.
 These tiny white-flying insects can appear in large clouds whenever an infested plant is disturbed.
 Like scale insects, whiteflies also produce sticky honeydew that can develop into sooty black mold.

 You can dislodge whiteflies using quick bursts of water from a hose.
 If the infestation is more serious, introduce biological control measures or use horticultural oils and insecticidal soap.

 Pesticide and Insecticide Options and Solutions

-Horticultural oils can be used to interrupt the breeding cycles of several clematis pests, including aphids and scale insects.
-Canola oil and neem oil are two of the most common horticultural oils and are widely available in grocery stores or garden centers.
+Horticultural oils can interrupt the breeding cycles of several clematis pests, including aphids and scale insects.
+Canola and neem oils are two of the most common horticultural oils widely available in grocery stores or garden centers.